 “Now, when you reach the bottom of a search results page on your phone, the next set of results will automatically load with relevant information.”

 Often, the result a searcher is looking for is in the top results – but not always.
 Google knows this, and this update is designed to make it easier for searchers to dig deeper into the results without having to click the “See More” button.

 New results will not load infinitely; the automatic load with continuous scroll is limited to the first four pages of results for any given query.
 After that, the searcher will need to click the “See more” button to load page five and beyond.

 We know that each time you ask users to click to complete an action, you lose some.
 Continuous scrolling makes navigating to results in positions 11 to 40 seamless.

 What Does it Mean for Brands?

-If optimizing striking distance results to achieve the front page on mobile was an area of focus before, it may not be the most worthwhile place to invest your resources now.
+User behavior prompted brands to optimize striking distance results to achieve the front page on mobile before, however, it may not be the most worthwhile place to invest your resources now.

 Certainly, brand marketers and SEOs will want to analyze mobile performance reports to gauge the impact of this change.
 “Striking distance” may be redefined as positions 10-40 may enjoy higher click-through rates than before.

 There may be measurable changes for advertisers, as well.

 According to Mohamed Farid, Product Manager at Google Ads, Google expects clicks, conversions, average CPC, and average CPA to remain flat.
 However, he says, “Search campaigns may see more impressions from top ads and fewer impressions from bottom ads.”